kul-parella/Telecom-Operator/README.md

 In service layer, using Post construct loading the static data structure to load phoneNumbers while initializing ! and only loading 5 records as initial load same as pagination size.

+FYI, if you are testing apis from swagger on browser, you need to invalidate cache in the browser to see updated payloads.
+Thanks!